TakYuChan/netflix-clone/README.md

 - pages: Actual Page that renders Containers.

-- helpers: Help to do Conditional Routing, <IsUserRedirect> / <ProtectedRoute>
+- helpers: Help to do Conditional Routing, <IsUserRedirect> or <ProtectedRoute>

 - utils: Custom JavaScript only files e.g. selectionMap.js (Maybe used for doing data allocation.)